The post that delves into the details of what you need to know about Shared Ownership and explains why I decided against it.

 Richardson’s situation was unusual as she didn’t have a mortgage for her share of the property.
 Most people if they can afford 50% of a property would just buy “normally”.
 If there was a lender they would most likely have stepped in to cover the arrears and added the cost to the mortgage.

-I’m putting this in red as I think it’s so important: if you fall into arrears in a Shared Ownership property or breach your lease in a manner that gives the housing association the right to evict you, you may lose your property and have no right to be refunded the share you own (or rather, the share you think you own, because as we’ve discovered, from a legal standpoint, Shared Ownership isn’t ownership at all until you have staircased to 100%).
+I’m putting this in red as I think it’s so important.
+If you fall into arrears in a Shared Ownership property or breach your lease in a manner that gives the housing association the right to evict you, you may lose your property.
+And you have no right to be refunded the share you own.
+Or rather, the share you think you own, because as we’ve discovered, from a legal standpoint, Shared Ownership isn’t ownership at all until you have staircased to 100%.

 Christ on a bike!
 Anything else I should be aware of?

 A few other points to note:

 As with any long lease, you’ll have service charges to pay.
 However, even though you only part own (I’m going to keep referring to “owning” for the sake of ease despite what I said above), you pay the service charge as though you fully owned the property.

 Many Shared Ownership properties are new-build so you get the usual problem you face with new-build that the value will depreciate almost immediately.
 A lot of the Shared Ownership properties I’ve seen in London seem absurdly overpriced to me.
 So you should probably only go for the new-build Shared Ownership properties if you think you’ll be there for a good few years to recover from any initial price drop.